mike-weiner/maw-resources/README.md

 - `cat` --> Filter your display to only pull Resources from a certain category(s).
 To accomplish this, enter the category ID number.
 To filter from multiple categories, separate each ID number by a comma.
    * **Default:** Pulls posts from every category.
    * **All Options:**
+      * (VARIES) - This value depends on the tags on your website.
 - `ignore_sticky_posts` --> Choose whether or not your display will include sticky posts or not.
    * **Default:** `false` - By default the dispaly _will_ include sticky posts in the display.
    * **All Options:**